Fix Mobile Network State Disconnected – Android

 What is a mobile network state?

-It is a common issue when the SIM card registration to the network fails.
+It is a common issue when the SIM card registration on the network fails.
 To make it more precise, let us explain the scenario.
-If you use a 3G SIM on a 4G enabled handset/smartphone (for example, iPhone 7, Galaxy S8), the carrier supports 3G and 4G in your area.
+If you use a 3G SIM on a 4G-enabled handset or smartphone (for example, an iPhone 7 or Galaxy S8), the carrier supports 3G and 4G in your area.
 If you are in a weak signal area, especially where there is no 4G LTE coverage, your phone will switch to 3G and connect to a 3G tower.
 As it is impossible to register your SIM card in such areas fully, this issue could occur.

 The most common cause is still linked to a previous service provider (or carrier).
 If you have been using another page before and if you want to use this one, you must first ask your previous carrier (for example, T-Mobile) to unlock your SIM card.
 Once they open it, you can use it with any other page (for example, AT&T or Verizon).
 The second most common cause is that the phone you are trying to use with your SIM card uses a different technology (4G or 3G) and that the service provider does not support it in your area.